SenseNet/sn-client/.github/PULL_REQUEST_TEMPLATE/feature.md

 ## 📖 Description

 <!---
-Provide some background and a description of your work.
+Provide some background and a description of your work -->
--->

 ### 🎫 Issues

 <!---
-* List and link relevant issues here.
+* List and link relevant issues here
 -->

 ## 👩‍💻 Reviewer Notes

 <!---
-Provide some notes for reviewers to help them provide targeted feedback.
+Provide some notes for reviewers to help them provide targeted feedback -->
--->

 ## 📑 Test Plan

 <!---
-Please provide a summary of the tests affected by this work and any unique strategies employed in testing the feature.
+Please provide a summary of the tests affected by this work and any unique strategies employed in testing the feature -->
--->

 ## ⏭ Next Steps

 <!---
-If there is relevant follow-up work to this PR, please list any existing issues or provide brief descriptions of what you would like to do next.
+If there is relevant follow-up work to this PR, please list any existing issues or provide brief descriptions of what you would like to do next
 -->